Only Board Certified Orthodontist From Carlisle, PA

 What steps are required to complete the ABO certification process?

-Successful completion of this “board exam” allows the orthodontist to proceed to the Clinical Examination where they present detailed case reports from their practice/residency, demonstrating a history of excellence in patient care.
-These cases are evaluated by a panel of examiners and later discussed during an oral examination where the applicant is tested on a wide variety of academic and clinical topics.
-After successful completion of these examinations, the orthodontist has officially achieved Board Certification, for a time-limited period.
+Upon passing this exam, the orthodontist advances to the Clinical Examination, where they present detailed case reports from their practice or residency.
+These reports must demonstrate a history of excellence in patient care and are thoroughly evaluated by a panel of examiners.
+This is followed by an oral examination, during which the orthodontist is tested on a wide range of academic and clinical topics.

 For further information about The American Board of Orthodontics and Board Certification, click here.